 - You will be allowed to make a phone call to contact a family member, friend, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you will be allowed to wear your street clothes, otherwise you you will have to wear a jail uniform – the jumpsuit.
+- If they expect that you will make bail and be released quickly, you will be allowed to wear your street clothes, otherwise you will have to wear a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If you have, you should tell our readers about your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that will help other people that get arrested get through the process?